-I am the President and C0-founder of the San Diego Jeep Club.
+I am a C0-founder of the San Diego Jeep Club.

 My fascination with Jeeps and traversing backcountry trails began in 1987 while serving in the U.S. Navy in San Francisco, CA. I was attached to a unit which had a motor pool containing Jeeps.
 Often, I would drive a Jeep throughout the Marin Headlands in areas closed off to the general public as my unit conducted military exercises in that area.
 Since my first experience with a Jeep, I have logged thousands of miles on numerous trails throughout the world.